solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/README.md

 # Building the business migration case with Windows Server and SQL Server

 Tailspin Toys is a global manufacturer of children’s toys that was founded in 1957 with its global headquarters located in Milwaukee, WI.
-Their mission-critical workloads are currently hosted in an on-premises data-center and are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.
+Their mission-critical workloads are currently hosted in an on-premises datacenter and they are beginning a journey to modernize and migrate into the cloud using Microsoft Azure.

-The CTO, Kaylee Frye, has already had the Technical Architects at Tailspin Toys assess their current environment and what it will take to migrate to the cloud.
+During the Envision Workshop, Kaylee Frye, CTO of Tailspin Toys, saw the value of digital transformation, adopting the Microsoft Azure cloud, and modernizing their infrastructure.
+She has already had the Technical Architects at Tailspin Toys begin assessing their current environment and what it will take to migrate to the cloud.
 They are looking to optimize their technology investments by reducing technical debt, streamlining operations, and simplifying their DevOps workflow.
-According to Kaylee Frye, "Our development teams have already begun adopting DevOps strategies and implemented CI/CD pipelines with Azure DevOps.
+According to Kaylee Frye, "Our development teams have already begun adopting DevOps strategies and implemented CI/CD (continuous integration and continuous delivery) pipelines with Azure DevOps.
 We really look forward to better streamlining IT operations as we adopt Microsoft Azure for the infrastructure too."

 September 2022